 It is also widely found alongside the Murray River and on Flinders Island.

-Throughout its natural habitat, the plant is mainly seen growing alongside river flats, limestone cliffs, and in woodlands.
+Throughout its natural habitat, the plant is mainly seen growing alongside river flats, limestone cliffs, and woodlands.

 - Creeping myoporum